ewoodbury/ewoodbury.com/content/posts/2025-09-27_lean_autoformalizer/index.md

 I spent some time tuning the prompt templates, but for the most part the basic context was all that was needed.
 This type of rapid, targeted feedback loop seems to be one of the most effective ways to getting correct results from LLMs (similar to type checks/compiler errors for LLMs generating code).

-## Beam search
+### Beam search

-Beam search is a parallel sampling strategy: instead of generating only one proof candidate, it spins up several beam slots where each generates an independent candidate with slightly different randomness.
+Beam search is a parallel sampling strategy that improves error recovery for proofs.
+Instead of generating only one proof candidate during retries, it generates several candidates with slightly different randomness.

 On each subsequent retry, the executor increases the beam width and temperature to explore a wider candidate space, increasing the odds of finding a valid proof.